borgmatic-collective/borgmatic/docs/SECURITY.md

 If you find a security vulnerability, please [file a ticket](https://torsion.org/borgmatic/#issues) or [send email directly](mailto:witten@torsion.org) as appropriate.
-You should expect to hear back within a few days at most, and generally sooner.
+You should expect to hear back within a few days at most and generally sooner.